Manage saved queries

 2. In the Explorer pane, expand your project and the Queries folder, and if necessary, the Shared queries folder.
 Click the name of the saved query you want to compare version information for.

 3. In the Activity tab, click View actions next to a saved query version and then click Compare.
-The comparison pane opens, comparing the saved query version you selected with the current saved query version.
+The comparison pane opens, comparing the saved query version that you selected with the current saved query version.

-4. Optional: To compare the versions inline instead of in separate panes, click Compare and then click Inline.
+5. Optional: To compare the versions inline instead of in separate panes, click Compare and then click Inline.

 Restore a saved query version